Discovering facts and legends behind the Fontana del Tritone

 Bernini's works have not always been taken care of over the years, and the Fontana del Tritone is no exception.
 Something peculiar happened in 1932: the fountain was in terrible condition, concealed beneath 12 cm of limescale, algae and moss.
 After the City Council decided to restore it, many citizens were no longer able to recognize the Triton and started a campaign to restore the old fountain.

 Do you want to learn about other nearby points of interest?
-Use the Waidy WOW map to follow the most interesting routes, locate the many monumental fountains and find the nearest drinking water fountains to refill your water bottle.
+Use the Acea Waidy Wow map to follow the most interesting routes, locate the many monumental fountains and find the nearest drinking water fountains to refill your water bottle.